 What is Collaborative Law?

-Collaborative law meetings are held in the privacy of one of the team professional’s office.
+Collaborative law meetings are held on Zoom at this time.
 It is a private and a practical way to come to a resolution.
 Collaborative law could be a much less expensive compared to lengthy litigation.
 In Massachusetts, one does need to go to court is to get a Separation Agreement in a divorce case approved by a Probate and Family Court judge.

-Attorney Smith has been the Chair of the Charles River Practice Group since January 2016.
-She was a Co-Chair of the Charles River Practice Group from January 2015 to December 2015 and the Co-Chair of the Metro West Practice Group from June 2011 to December 2014.
+Attorney Smith is a Director on the Board of Directors of the Massachusetts Collaborative Law Council, Inc. for a term which ends in March 2025.
+She was the Chair or Co-Chair of the Diversity, Equity and Inclusion Committee of the Massachusetts Collaborative Law Council, Inc. She was Chair of the Charles River Practice Group of the Massachusetts Collaborative Law Council, Inc. from January 2016 to September 2020.
+She was a Co-Chair of the Charles River Practice Group from January 2015 to December 2015 and the Co-Chair of the Metro West Practice Group of the Massachusetts Collaborative Law Council, Inc. from June 2011 to December 2014.

 On January 22, 2014, Attorney Smith was the Chair of the seminar and spoke on “Collaborative Family Law” at Massachusetts Continuing Legal Education, Inc. in Boston, Massachusetts .